Latest Post

 Events

 A large banner displaying the words, “Apartheid is a breeding ground for genocide”, alongside a Palestinian flag were visible on the Rooiplein.
-SA4P members also painted messages on cardboard to express solidarity with civilians affected by the conflict.
+SA4P members also painted messages on cardboard to express solidarity with civilians affected by the war.
 The group emphasised that the gathering was peaceful and organised with the safety of attendees in mind.
 “We made sure the gathering was visible but non-disruptive, and everyone was encouraged to follow campus rules while participating,” SA4P added.
 After the gathering concluded, SA4P took down both their own banner and the Palestinian flag, stating that this was in line with their commitment to maintaining a respectful environment and adhering to the Student Constitution and Protocols for Mass Gatherings

 The following morning, emblems in support of Israel were spotted on the Rooiplein at 08:00.
 The Israeli flag was displayed alongside messages calling Palestine a “terrorist state” and saying, “We stand with Israel.”
 These items were put up anonymously and without SRC approval, which is required for all signs and posters on campus.
 According to the Stellenbosch University Poster Stamping Protocol, provided to Die Matie by Student Governance, posters must adhere to guidelines that prohibit “racist, sexist, sexual, dehumanising, derogatory, homophobic, religious persecution, hate speech, etc.”.
 The display appeared to violate the university’s poster regulations, regarding stamping, but remained in place until 10:32, before campus security took it down.